LukasBangStoltz/firstIntegrationTask/README.md

-First Task for System Integration
+First Task for System Integration \n
 Open the solution in the MiniProject directory
 Run it
 Send a request to https://localhost:44303//WebService1.asmx containing an xml body like: